 ANYWAY!
 So my pregnancy was for the most part very healthy yet I did have horrible back pain particularly in the last 4 months.
 I would wake up several times a night in terrible pain.
 I tried everything, even that giant pregnancy pillow called the snoogle.
 It helped a little but the pain was still pretty unbearable.
 I remember some nights lying awake thinking I would rather be awake caring for a newborn than awake feeling so uncomfortable.
 A couple weeks later I gave birth to Henri.

 I’m one of those women that a lot of women probably hate because my body bounced back from pregnancy pretty easily.
 Within 2 weeks of having Henri I slipped on my pre-pregnancy jeans and BOOM they fit!
 Now, I don’t think this was completely by accident, I stayed active while pregnant and ate a nutrient dense diet without gorging myself.
 One thing that had changed about my body however was my stomach.
 It was a hot mess.
 Literally.
 If I sat down my stomach flapped over my jeans and if I layed down my stomach glooped over to one side.
 Not only was it unflattering but my back pain still lingered.
 I suspected it was all part of having a weak core but in those first months of having a baby it was on the back burner.
 I knew I needed to do something to heal my stomach and weak back but it was just too overwhelming to think about.
+One of my friends had been to see a chiropractor to help with her back pain, so I was tempted to give her a call and ask for a recommendation.

-One night David, Henri and I were out on a walk and I mentioned to David that my back and stomach were still bothering me (when I went on a light walk I would get stomach cramps from the exertion). “ I think yoga might help me”, I said to him.
+Then, one night David, Henri and I were out on a walk and I mentioned to David that my back and stomach were still bothering me (when I went on a light walk I would get stomach cramps from the exertion). “ I think yoga might help me”, I said to him.
 He listened and said, “DO IT.”
 Within a day I found a studio and we arranged with his mom to watch Henri (thanks Pauline!) and I went to my very first yoga class.

 Let me tell you, IT WAS HARD.
 I realized in that class that I could hardly even hold my body weight in the plank position.
 I was just too weak.
 All the teachers were so kind and encouraging to me.
 They made it easy to keep going back.
 I am now convinced yoga is something that would benefit all pregnant mamas as well as being one of the best ways to get your pre-pregnancy body back.
 I didn’t realize I had such a “story” to tell so I’m going to split this topic into segments.
 So next week I’ll be writing why I think you should practice yoga if you are a pregnant mama followed by doing yoga to get back that pre preggo bod!